Illinois Rental Laws - An Overview of Landlord Tenant Rights in Chicago

 The regulations discussed in this article apply to everywhere else in Illinois.

-Under state law, a lease between a landlord and tenant can be established in either of two ways.
+Under landlord tenant laws in Illinois, a lease between a landlord and tenant can be established in either of two ways.
 That is, either through a written document or oral agreement.
 Once this is done, both parties automatically obtain certain rights and responsibilities.

 As a landlord, you obtain the right to inspect the rental, evict the tenant for a lease violation, change a security deposit, and to increase rent, among others.

 Equally, your tenant obtains several rights.
-For instance, the right to live in a habitable property, live in peace and quiet, and fair treatment.
+For instance, the right to rent and live in a habitable property, live in peace and quiet, and fair treatment under the Federal Fair Housing Act.

-The tenants and property owners also acquire a number of responsibilities that they must abide by under both state regulation and the lease.
+The tenants and property owners also acquire a number of responsibilities that they must abide by under both state regulation and the lease, such as paying a security deposit.

-As a landlord, it's in your best interest to familiarize yourself with Illinois regulation to discharge your landlord duties better and avoid potential legal issues or small claims court with your tenant.
+As a landlord, it's in your best interest to familiarize yourself with Illinois landlord tenant regulations to discharge your landlord duties better and avoid potential legal issues or small claims court with your tenant.

-Federal and state regulation may require housing providers to disclose certain information to tenants before the tenancy.
+Federal and state landlord tenant regulations may require housing providers to disclose certain information to tenants before the tenancy.
 In Illinois, a landlord must let the tenant know of the following.

-• Radon Hazard – A landlord must provide notice about any radon hazards found in or around the property. housing providers are, however, not required to do any tests on the property they rent out.
+- Radon Hazard – A landlord must provide notice about any radon hazards found in or around the rental.
+Housing providers are, however, not required to do any tests on the property they rent out.

 Illinois Tenant Rights & Responsibilities

-The following are some of the rights tenants in Illinois enjoy under state law.
-The right to:
+The following are some of the rights tenants enjoy under Illinois law when they rent a property.
+This law outlines the right to:

-• Live in a habitable rental property and have requested repairs made within 14 days.
+- Live in a habitable rental and have requested repairs made within 14 days.

-• Be notified if there will be a rent increase so they can prepare for payment.
+- Be notified by the landlord if there will be a rent increase so they can prepare for payment.

-• A proper notification before termination of a periodic leasing agreement.
+- A proper notification from their landlord before termination of a periodic lease written agreement.

-• Break the lease in Illinois without penalty for legally justified reasons, such as when starting active military duty.
+- Break the lease in Illinois without penalty from landlords for legally justified reasons, such as when starting active military duty.

-• Be treated fairly in accordance with the state’s fair housing laws.
+- Be treated fairly by the landlord in accordance with the state’s fair housing laws.

-• Be provided with further notice if the unit needs to be inspected.
+- Be provided with further notice from landlords if the premises needs to be inspected.

-• Be provided with the aforementioned disclosures before moving in.
+- Be provided with the aforementioned disclosure notice by landlords before moving in.

 As for responsibilities, Illinois tenants are responsible for things like:

-• Keep the unit clean and sanitary during leases.
+- Keep the premises clean and sanitary during leases.

-• Abide by the terms of the leasing agreement and make payment in full and on the date specified in the lease agreement.
+- Abide by the terms of the leasing agreement and pay rent in full for their housing or apartment on the date specified in the lease agreement.

-• Care for the unit and to not cause damage exceeding normal wear and tear.
+- Care for the housing or apartment and to not cause damage exceeding normal wear and tear.

-• Tenant pays for and completes minor repairs and maintenance as may be directed by the leasing agreement.
+- Tenant pays for and completes minor repairs and maintenance of the housing or apartment as may be directed by the leasing agreement.

-• Not to disturb the peace and quiet of other tenants.
+- Not to disturb the peace and quiet of other tenants in the housing or apartment.

-• Abide by the local safety and health codes.
+- Abide by the local safety and health codes on the premises and during the tenancy.

 Illinois Landlord Rights & Responsibilities

-Equally, Illinois landlord tenant regulations give you certain rights and responsibilities.
-Some of the rights you obtain include the following.
+Equally, Illinois landlord tenant laws give you certain rights and responsibilities.
+Some of the rights you obtain as an Illinois landlord include the following.
 The right to:

-• Enter the rented premises at reasonable times and with reasonable advance notice.
+- Enter the rented premises at reasonable times and with reasonable advance notice during the tenancy.

 Some of the responsibilities you have under state legislation include the following:

-• Provide the tenants with proper notification prior to terminating their periodic leases.
+- Provide the tenants with proper notification prior to termination of their periodic leases.

 An Overview of the Landlord-Tenant Laws in Illinois